-On 31 December 2018, the main shareholders, holders of qualifying holdings, continued to be the companies I'M SGPS, S.A. and Mota-Engil SGPS, S.A.
+On 31 December 2019, the main shareholders holders of qualifying holdings continued to be the companies I'M SGPS, S. A. and Mota-Engil, SGPS, S. A.

-The Directors of the Company, Carlos Manuel Marques Martins and Jorge Alberto Marques Martins are the majority shareholders of the company I'M SGPS, S.A., holding, respectively, shares representing 48% and 50% of its share capital.
+The Directors of the Company, Carlos Manuel Marques Martins and Jorge Alberto Marques Martins are the majority shareholders of the company I'M SGPS, S. A., holding, respectively, shares representing 48% and 50% of its share capital.

-Mota-Engil SGPS, S.A.'s voting rights are held pursuant to article no. 20 of the Securities Code (Código de Valores Mobiliários - CVM), by the company Mota-Engil, SGPS, S.A.
+Mota-Engil SGPS, S. A.'s voting rights are held pursuant to Article no. 20 of the Securities Code (Código de Valores Mobiliários - CVM) by the company Mota-Engil, SGPS, S. A.

-On 31 December 2018, 82.27% of the voting rights of the Company are imputed to both of these shareholders under the Shareholders Agreement in force on that date.
+On 31 December 2019, 82.21% of the voting rights of the Company are attributed to both of these shareholders under the Shareholders Agreement in force on that date.

-The 305,542 shares held by the shareholder Carlos Manuel Marques Martins are held on an indirect basis, under the household of this Member of the Board of the Company, through the company BLACK AND BLUE INVESTIMENTOS, S.A., of which that Board Member is a shareholder.
+\ The 2,200,000 shares held by the shareholder Carlos Manuel Marques Martins are held directly, and 255,028 shares are held indirectly, under the household of this Member of the Board of Directors of the Company, through the company Black and Blue Investimentos, S. A., of which that Board Member is a shareholder.